Leptonita/SPRINT-8-REACT/README.md

       There is validation of email and password

-EX -  Private routes and CONTEXT API to prevent visiting SpaceShips withouta previous Login
+EX -  Private routes and CONTEXT API to prevent visiting SpaceShips without a previous Login